Hillary30/Total-Trip/README.md

 1. Make sure you have the Xcode version 14.0 or above installed on your computer
 2. Download the Total Trip files
 3. Get API tokens for Unsplash and Yelp
+4. In the Controllers Folder, open SearchObjectController.swift and replace YOUR_UNPLASH_TOKEN with your token
+5. Make a plist file named "Keys" and create an object named "YelpAPIKey" with a string element that holds your Yelp API token

 ## Dependencies